Netdex/hackrf_sna/README.md

 - Antenna analysis using RF Bridge/return loss bridge/directional coupler

 ## Build
 This project builds `libhackrf` as a dependency.
 On Linux, you will need its dependencies installed on your system.
-Namely,
-- libusb
-- pthreads
+For the exact list of dependencies required, see the [CI configuration](https://github.com/Netdex/hackrf_sna/blob/master/.github/workflows/cmake.yml).

 On Windows, these libraries are prebuilt and included in the project.
 See [hackrf/Operating System Tips](https://github.com/mossmann/hackrf/wiki/Operating-System-Tips) for more details.